ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 Checklist:

-- As example, KV Scheduler dumps VPP routes.
-Route descriptor reads interfaces metadata to translate `sw_if_index` from the routes dump into NB model logical interface names.
-Therefore, interface dump must occur before routes dump.
+- As an example, the KV Scheduler dumps VPP routes.
+The route descriptor reads interfaces metadata to translate `sw_if_index` from the routes dump into NB model logical interface names.
+Therefore, the interface dump must occur _before_ the routes dump.
 <br></br>
-- `Dependencies` descriptor method defines the ordering of `Create`, `Update` and `Delete` operations between values.
+- `Dependencies()` descriptor method defines the ordering of `Create`, `Update` and `Delete` operations between values.
 <br></br>
-- `RetrieveDependencies` method determines the order of the `Retrieve` operations between descriptors.<br></br>
+- `RetrieveDependencies()` method determines the order of the `Retrieve()` operations between descriptors.<br></br>
-- If your `Retrieve` method implementation reads another descriptor's metadata, you must mention this in your `RetrieveDependencies` CRUD callback.
+- If your `Retrieve()` method implementation reads another descriptor's metadata, you must mention this in your `RetrieveDependencies()` CRUD callback.

 ---